 Catalytic converter theft continues to rise at alarming rates, and the Honda Element is a popular target of catalytic converter thieves.
 In this article, we look at a few options to help reduce the chances of your catalytic converter being stolen.

 According to RepairPal.com, The average cost to replace a stolen catalytic converter on a Honda Element is between $2760 and $2774 .
 This makes catalytic converter theft one of the most expensive repairs you could face as a vehicle owner.
 And it can happen in under a minute.

-The Honda Element is a hybrid vehicle, and because of this, the catalytic converter is in high demand due to the presence of precious metals used to filter out harmful gasses.
+The Honda Element’s catalytic converter is in high demand due to the significant presence of precious metals used to filter out harmful gasses.
 The cat is also fairly large compared to other vehicles and easy to remove.

 Because of high theft rates and increased shipping issues getting the converter from the manufacturer to your local repair shop, many Honda Element owners are waiting several weeks to months to get replacement converters from Honda and other aftermarket OEM (Original Equipment Manufacturer) suppliers.

 Why is the Honda Element popular with catalytic converter thieves?

 As mentioned above, the Honda Elements is a popular target because of its value and easy access.